Data privacy and exchange in Managed deployments

 - To configure your own SMTP server, log into the Cluster Management Console and go to Settings > Emails >SMTP server.

 You can find more information on configuring your own SMTP server in Configure an SMTP server connection.

 Create Dynatrace Community user account upon login

 The Dynatrace Community provides an Internet forum for customers and digital performance experts to connect with each other and share ideas.
 Registered users can ask questions and view answers at Dynatrace Community and create support tickets.

 Integrate Dynatrace Help and Community content into in-product search results

-The search bar in Dynatrace UI can be used to query external content in both the Dynatrace Answers user forum and within our online documentation.
+The search bar in Dynatrace UI can be used to query external content in both the Dynatrace Community user forum and within our online documentation.
 When disabled, users must to search these sites independently to find answers to their questions.